Advancing policies that remove barriers, expand access, and support student success across Imperial Valley.

 The summit highlights the national importance of community colleges and provides opportunities to engage with members of Congress, administration officials, policy experts, and national leaders.
 Sessions focus on the federal policy landscape, recent elections, and legislative issues shaping the future of community colleges and student success.

-(Imperial Community College District leadership attend the 2025 National Legislative Summit in Washington, D.C.)
+(Imperial Community College District leadership attend the 2026 National Legislative Summit forum held at the United States Capitol in Washington, D.C.)

 Protected Information